 - In order for your right to have a service dog accompany you in housing or public settings under the ADA, the dog must have specific training to aid your disability and provide assistance for the disability.
 You do not have to carry a government license or certification in order to bring a service animal into a public place; however, by law, you can be asked by the owner or administrators of the setting what function or task does your service dog perform.

 Even if you don’t qualify for a service dog, this doesn’t mean that you still can’t have the benefits of pet companionship.
 Many bipolar disorder patients have found that the emotional support they get from their pets is enough to help improve their quality of life.

 Before you impulsively bring home the first animal you see, it is important to make sure that your new companion will fit with your lifestyle.
 You also want to consider living arrangements and expenses.
 Some animals require more time, space and money than others, and choosing the wrong pet can make you miserable.

 If you’ve never owned a pet before you might want to start off with something small and easy to care for.
 This way you can get used to the changes any pet will bring to your life.
 If you cherish the companionship and it is minimizing your bipolar disorder symptoms, then you might want to consider getting a second larger animal.

 You can also find bipolar disorder support groups that provide animal companionship, either at their meetings or a prearranged location.
 This is a good way to get used to being around animals, and it might make it a little easier to choose the right one for your situation.

 Remember to take it slow.
 Bringing home a service dog or any pet is a commitment and responsibility that you don’t want to take lightly.
-The right companion can make it easier for you to manage your bipolar disorder, while the wrong one could trigger a manic or depressive episode.
+The right companion can make it easier for you to manage your bipolar disorder, while the wrong one could add stress to your life that could trigger a manic or depressive episode.